ultl/aie/chap_01.md

 - **Code refactoring:** The process of restructuring existing code without altering its external behavior to improve readability, maintainability, or performance.

+  # AI product defensibility
+- **Defensibility** refers to the ability of an AI product to maintain its competitive advantage and protect against imitation or disruption.

+**The Core Problem:**

+- **Easy to build = easy to copy** - Low barriers to entry using foundation models means competitors can quickly replicate your product
+- **Your moat is shallow** - Traditional defensibility strategies don't work when the underlying technology is commoditized

+**The Platform Risk:**

+- **Building on borrowed power** - Your app is just a layer on top of someone else's model (GPT, Claude, etc.)
+- **Feature absorption threat** - When foundation models improve, they may directly incorporate your app's functionality
+- **Obsolescence risk** - Your specialized tool becomes redundant as base models get better

+**PDF Parsing Example:**

+- **Temporary advantage** - Building PDF tools made sense when ChatGPT couldn't handle PDFs well
+- **Advantage erosion** - If ChatGPT improves PDF processing, your app loses its core value
+- **Competitive weakness** - Your market position crumbles when foundational assumptions change

+**Defensive Options:**

+- **Target open-source users** - Serve customers who want to host models in-house
+- **Focus on deployment needs** - Build for on-premises, security, or compliance requirements
+- **Add unique value layers** - Create features around workflow, UX, or integrations that models can't easily replicate

+**Key Takeaway:**

+- You need defensibility beyond just filling capability gaps in foundation models, or you risk being made obsolete by the next model update.

+- Three competitive advantages for AI products:
+  - **Data Advantage:** Unique datasets that improve model performance.
+  - **Technology Advantage:** Proprietary algorithms or architectures that enhance model capabilities.
+  - **Distribution Advantage:** Established channels or platforms that facilitate user acquisition and retention.

+# Setting Expectations

+- How will make you measure the success of your AI product?
+- Quality metrics to measure:
+  - **Accuracy:** How well does the model perform on the intended tasks?
+  - **Latency:** How quickly does the model respond to queries? (including TTFT
+    - Time To First Token and TPOT - Time Per Output Token)
+  - **Scalability:** Can the model handle increased load without performance degradation?
+  - **User Satisfaction:** Are users finding the model's outputs useful and relevant?
+- **Cost Efficiency:** Is the model's operational cost sustainable relative to its

+# AI Engineering Stack

+- Application development
+  - AI Interface
+  - Prompt engineering
+  - Context construction
+  - Evaluation

+- Model development
+  - Inference optimization
+  - Dataset engineering
+  - Model and training
+  - Evaluation

+- Infrastructure
+  - Compute management
+  - Data management
+  - Serving
+  - Monitoring

+# AI Engineering vs ML Engineering

+- **AI Engineering** focuses on building applications using foundation models, emphasizing prompt engineering, fine-tuning, and model evaluation.
+- **ML Engineering** involves developing and deploying machine learning models, including data preprocessing, model training, and performance optimization.

+- Model adaptation is a key aspect of AI Engineering, allowing models to be customized for specific tasks or domains.
+- **Model adaptation techniques:**
+  - **Fine-tuning:** Adjusting a pre-trained model on a smaller, task-specific dataset.
+  - **Prompt tuning:** Modifying the input prompts to guide the model's responses.
+  - **Adapter layers:** Adding small, trainable layers to a pre-trained model without modifying the entire architecture.